 Critical care anesthesiologists supervise, coordinate, and manage the patient’s care with the ICU team and work closely with the surgeons and other specialty consultants as needed.

-Critical care anesthesiologists often serve as mediators between surgeons and other physicians, making sure that the entire team is working together effectively and for the same purpose, Dr. Rosenbaum says.
+Critical care anesthesiologists often serve as mediators between surgeons and other physicians, making sure that the entire team is working together effectively, Dr. Rosenbaum says.
 The medical team—including the critical care physician, surgeons, consultants and nurses—typically have a daily conference on the patient’s condition.

 How is Yale Medicine’s approach to critical care anesthesiology unique?